 Slate Cottage, Herefordshire 2015

-This second Passivhaus with Dempsey Decourcey Architects started on site, spring 2015.
+This Passivhaus with Dempsey Decourcey Architects and Mike Whitfield Construction started on site, spring 2015.
 The construction system and detailing is almost the same as for Ty Pren but with an even smaller budget and a more contemporary design.
 Corrugated Aluzinc replaces reused welsh slate for the roof but the proposed charred timber cladding was a step to far for the neighbours.
 We have high hopes that it will deliver a lot for very little.
 The clients are completing the interior themselves whilst personalising the build.
 The budget was about £1000/m² for an air and weather tight insulated shell ready to fit out.
 The preliminary air test result was 0.26 airchanges at 50Pa.